julisunkan/VideoTrans/replit.md

 # Overview

 This is a Flask-based web application that generates and translates subtitles from audio and video files.
+Successfully migrated from Replit Agent to standard Replit environment on August 14, 2025.
 The application uses local Whisper models for speech-to-text transcription and free Google Translate API for subtitle translation.
 It supports multiple audio/video formats and provides subtitles in SRT, VTT, and ASS formats with real-time processing feedback via WebSockets.

+# Recent Changes

+**Migration Complete (August 14, 2025)**
+- ✓ Consolidated app.py with proper Flask-SocketIO integration
+- ✓ Enhanced security with session-based file access controls
+- ✓ Implemented proper client/server separation
+- ✓ Fixed all route errors and security vulnerabilities
+- ✓ Added ProxyFix middleware for HTTPS URL generation
+- ✓ Graceful handling of missing noisereduce dependency

 # User Preferences